 Aligning Utility Programs with Codes

 In many cases, utility energy efficiency programs, utility incentives, and jurisdictional stretch code programs can be aligned.
 For example, Massachusetts has set a state-approved stretch code as an optional path for adoption by local jurisdictions.
-To date, that stretch codes has been approved as the mandatory base code in about 100 Massachusetts communities.
-In that state, a utility program can be a "deemed" compliance path to the stretch codes, and it can be incentivized.
+To date, that stretch codes has been approved as the mandatory base code in about 100 communities around that state.
+In Massachusetts, a utility program can be a "deemed" compliance path to the stretch codes, and it can be incentivized.
 NBI’s Core Performance is one such path.